January-February 2020, Volume 17, Issue 1

 |Kinase fusion analysis|

-Abbreviations: MRI, magnetic resonance imaging; PET-CT, positron emission tomography.
+Abbreviations: MRI, magnetic resonance imaging; PET-CT, positron emission tomography-computed tomography.

 Diamond EL, Durham BH, Haroche J, et al. Diverse and targetable kinase alterations drive histiocytic neoplasms.
 Cancer Discov.
 2016;6:154-165.